 Updating or changing land records

 Professional advisers such as lawyers, conveyancers and surveyors can help you make changes to your title or survey records.
-For example, if you have paid off your mortgage, you can have this taken off your Computer Register (ie your title record).
+For example, if you have paid off your mortgage, you can have this taken off your Record of Title (ie your title).
 LINZ recommends you consult a lawyer to arrange any mortgage discharge.
 See also Manual dealings.

 If you think there is an error in a land record, such as a misspelt name or incorrect legal description, you can request a correction to a record.